IBM/charts/repo/ibm-helm/ibm-itxa-prod.md

 After modifying itxa-init-db image, you can install dbinit and UI server at the same time as follows.

 ### Install ITXA dbinit and UI Server at the same time
+Configure image repository to pull the image.
+Please see [Configuring the image repository either at global level or Image level](#Configuring-the-image-repository-either-at-global-level-or-Image-level) below.

 Set itxadbinit to true.

 Set the itxaUI to true

 Set the packs to true under deployPacks for any pack you want to install or upgrade.

 ```